Logotype for Schaeffler AG

 Executive summary

-• Delivered resilient performance in a volatile environment, with FY 2025 revenue at EUR 23.5 billion, down 0.6% year-over-year, but improved adjusted gross and EBIT margins driven by restructuring and operational efficiency.
+• FY 2025 delivered resilient performance amid volatility, with revenue at EUR 23.5 billion, a -0.6% FX-adjusted decline, and improved gross and EBIT margins driven by restructuring and operational efficiency.

 • Free cash flow before M&A reached EUR 266 million, significantly above prior year and guidance, supporting a proposed dividend increase to EUR 0.30 per share.

-• Integration and portfolio optimization continued, including sale of turbocharger business in China and closure of Ultra Precision Drives in Germany.
+• Integration and portfolio optimization continued, including the sale of the turbocharger business in China and closure of Ultra Precision Drives in Germany.

-• Growth initiatives in humanoids, defense, and space sectors advanced, with new partnerships, innovation factory, and MOUs signed.
+• Growth initiatives in humanoids, defense, and space are gaining traction, with new partnerships, MOUs, and an innovation factory launched.

-• High one-off restructuring and impairment costs led to a reported net loss of EUR 424 million, despite positive adjusted net income.
+• High one-off expenses, mainly restructuring and impairments, led to a net loss of EUR 424 million, despite positive adjusted net income of EUR 148 million.

 Financial highlights

-• Free cash flow before M&A was EUR 266 million, exceeding expectations.
+• Free cash flow before M&A was EUR 266 million, a significant improvement from the prior year.

 • Leverage ratio improved to 2.1x, with liquidity at EUR 5.1 billion.